 In addition, the Board is also responsible for overseeing and monitoring the Corporation's progress against all of its equality of opportunity and good relations obligations.

-The Board is required to act in accordance with the responsibilities assigned to it in the Corporate Governance Code of Good Practice (NI) and MPMNI.
+The Board is required to act in accordance with the responsibilities assigned to it in the Corporate Partnerships between Departments and Arm's Length Bodies: NI Code of Good Practice and Managing Public Money Northern Ireland (MPMNI).